Stay At Kings Landing

 10. RV and Trailer Parking Is Allowed Onsite

-When you stay at Kings Landing, you have two choices in cabin rentals or tents.
+When you stay at Kings Landing, you have two choices: cabin rentals or tents.
 The Cabins are inside Kings Landing, and the campground is outside across the street.

 Bear Cabin

-This is the cabin we stayed in, and boy, did we might make the right choice.
+This is the cabin we stayed in, and boy, did we make the right choice.

 Bear Cabin, Turtle Cabin, and Otter Cabin are connected and share the walkways and deck.
 This is not explained on the website.
-Fortunately, we were the only guests, so we had the entire place to ourselves.
+Fortunately, we were the only guests and had the entire place.
 However, it could be a challenge if different groups book all three.
 You would be sharing an outdoor space.

 If you score Bear Cabin, you’ve got the one at the front with the view.
 Bear Cabin sleeps four comfortably.